 The median annual wage for preschool and childcare center directors was $49,160 in May 2020.

-Employment of preschool and childcare center directors is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Overall job opportunities for preschool and childcare center directors are expected to be favorable.
+Employment of preschool and childcare center directors is projected to grow 1 percent from 2019 to 2029, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for preschool and childcare center directors.